COVID-19: Pesticide Certification Extension

-In addition to state certification and licensing, you need federal certification from the U.S. Environmental Protection Agency (EPA) to apply restricted-use pesticides in Indian country; defined as reservations and property owned by tribes.
+In addition to state certification and licensing, you need federal certification from the U.S. Environmental Protection Agency (EPA) to apply restricted-use pesticides in Indian country.
 After receiving certification in a Wisconsin category, you must apply to the EPA for certification, which will be based on the Wisconsin category.

 EPA information and application form for Indian country certification